Our Mission

 1. Gestalt Logos—Research

-Satirical-serious scholarship on language, symbols, and institutional design (APA endnotes, open methods).
+Subversive scholarship on language, symbols, and institutional design.

 2. Gestalt Uncut—Psychological Journalism